iamakkkhil/DailyCoding/README.md

-## DAY 2: Modular Multiplicative Inverse
+## DAY 2: Modular Multiplicative Inverse.
 https://www.geeksforgeeks.org/multiplicative-inverse-under-modulo-m/

 **QUESTION** : Given two integers ‘a’ and ‘m’.
 The task is to find the smallest modular